framely/community/docs/reference/annotations/init.md

 [[toc]]

 ## Motivation
 When a user orders food, the bot will need to have the user's phone number.
-It is ok to ask the first time user for it, but not ideal if this user is a regular customer or he is reaching out from a logged-in channel like Imessage where we can get their phone number programmatically.
-So instead of always asking phone number upfront, bot can be configured to propose a value for the slot based on a user's history.
+While it's acceptable to ask a first-time user for their number, it's not ideal for regular customers or those using a logged-in channel like iMessage, where we can get their phone number programmatically.
+Instead of always asking for the phone number upfront, the bot can be configured to suggest a value for the slot based on the user's history.

 :::: conversation
 ::: bot Bot